Freelance Statistics 2025: Number Of Freelancers & Market Size

 Source: Waveapps.

 At the same time, 21% were neutral about it.
-In contrast, 6% of freelance leaders are doubtful about their freelance performance in 2024.
+In contrast, 6% of freelance leaders are doubtful about their freelance performance.

-Further, the freelance leader reported that the freelance platforms are prepared for the possibility of a recession in 2024.
+Further, the freelance leader reported that the freelance platforms are prepared for the possibility of a recession.

 Over 50% of businesses reported being prepared, while 41% said they were neutral about it.
 However, 9% of businesses said that they may experience a difficult time.